-Investment manager: An investment manager is a company with overall responsibility for the management of a fund's assets.
-The investment manager is responsible for selecting portfolio investments consistent with the objective and policies stated in the mutual fund's prospectus.
+Investment manager: An investment manager is a company responsible for selecting portfolio investments consistent with the objective and policies stated in the mutual fund's prospectus.
 A written contract between a mutual fund and its investment manager specifies the services the investment manager performs and the fee the manager is entitled to receive.